 Baber and I stayed up past 11PM last night watching Hal Lindsey and Irwin Baxter so were already behind the energy curve when it was time to get up and feed horses, goats, cats, and dogs.
 Those 17 hungry little faces would have survived, but staying in bed to drink another cup of coffee wouldn’t have been worth the self-imposed guilt.

 My Treadmill as Energy Barometer and Equitation Laboratory

 Most mornings I hop onto the treadmill with hand weights to tone and work on my balance.
 I have learned SO MUCH about training horses more efficiently from my treadmill.
 Usually the workout focuses on stride, cadence, balance, diagonals, and aids.

 But today is a Bug Day.
 It took my entire treadmill time just to work up to being in balance with a shortened stride and no lateral or diagonal challenges.
 The plans I’d made for working horses today also needed to change.
-If I wasn’t capable of balancing myself I sure couldn’t help balance and support a horse in a new or more difficult movement.
+If I’m not capable of balancing myself I sure can’t help balance and support a horse in a new or more difficult movement.

 I feel fine.
 There’s no soreness anywhere, no bind or pull, and except for my eyelids feeling like they’re only about 93% open it’s a great day.
 Do you ever have Bug Days?